pumpitupdev/pumpos/README.md

 1. Ensure you have the root folder of the disk mounted somewhere.
 Examples of further steps assume you have it mounted on `/mnt/pumpos`.
 Change the path if necessary.
+1. If you want to use pumpnet, put the certificate files you have received into the `dist/shared/certs` folder without adding further sub-folders.
+The certs will be deployed on the `deploy-base` command.
 1. Deploy the base directory structure by running the `deploy-base` command, e.g. `./pumpos.sh deploy-base /mnt/pumpos/piu`.
 1. Deploy game data to the disk by using the `deploy-data` command.
 You can